garrows/noleg-stack/README.md

 For extra security, the git account doesn't not have password authentication or terminal access so we need to setup a trust between your computer and the server using your computers public key.

-If you haven't already done this in the past generate your keys.
+If you haven't already done this on your local machine in the past, generate your keys.
 ```bash
 ssh-keygen -t rsa -N '' -f ~/.ssh/id_rsa
 cat ~/.ssh/id_rsa.pub | sudo tee -a /home/git/.ssh/authorized_keys